Comments and suggestions to admin@lusitania.net

 Another interesting sub-point is that Charles M Schwab, President

-of the Bethlehem Steel Corporation, who manufactured most of
+of the Bethlehem Steel Corporation, who manufactured most of the

-was himself a regular passenger on both the Lusitania and the
+himself a regular passenger on both the Lusitania and the

 Mauretania.In the wake of the Lusitania disaster, “Champagne